 Assessing Regional Variability in the Eastern Tropical North Pacific Oxygen Minimum Zone through a Geochemical Comparison of Pescadero Slope and Soledad Basin Sediments

-Caitlin Tems, Weber State University, Earth and Environmental Sciences, Ogden, United States, William Berelson, University of Southern California, Earth Sciences, Los Angeles, United States, Alexander van Geen, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States and Yvonne Hamann, ETH Zurich, Zurich, Switzerland
+Caitlin Tems, Weber State University, Earth and Environmental Sciences, Ogden, United States, William Berelson, University of Southern California, Earth Sciences, Los Angeles, CA, United States, Alexander van Geen, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States and Yvonne Hamann, ETH Zurich, Zurich, Switzerland

 Abstract: